What is anomaly detection?

 Identify performance anomalies before they affect customers.
 Eliminate guesswork and stop spending time hunting down problems.
 Dynatrace automatically applies AI algorithms to determine whether a performance issue has an actual or potential impact on customers.

-Because the anomaly detection engine understands the relationship between operational and business metrics, you get a single notification only when something impacts customers' user experience.
+Because the anomaly detection engine understands the relationship between operational and business metrics, you get fewer meaningful notifications that tell you what and how customers' user experience is impacted.

 - Focus on fixing problems, not finding them.

 - Problem detection based on 100% of customer transactions—no averages or samples.

 Dynatrace uses different methodologies to determine when anomalous behavior warrants a problem notification.
 Automatic multidimensional baselining detects violations of individual reference values that change over time (response times and error rates of application or services).
 Predictive analytics detect abnormalities in application traffic and service load—as traffic and load depend on business-model seasonal patterns (e.g., workweek vs. weekends, day vs. night, Black Friday).

 - Dynatrace learns application traffic patterns and raises a problem notification when a statistically relevant deviation is detected—including a quantified customer impact and insight into the possible root cause.

 - Analytics can predict upcoming traffic levels and get smarter and smarter over time.

 - Automatic baselining can be fine-tuned for parameterized anomaly detection—lower thresholds for certain mission-critical services, or higher thresholds for apps and services still in development.

 Learn more about anomaly detection